Karl Aasland

 Karl Aasland (13 November 1918 - 29 March 1982) was a Norwegian politician for the Centre Party.

-He was born in Time, Norway, and was elected to the Norwegian Parliament from Rogaland in 1969.
+He was born in Time Municipality, and was elected to the Norwegian Parliament from Rogaland in 1969.
 He was re-elected on one occasion.

-On the local level he was a member of Gjestal municipality council from 1959 to 1961 and of Stavanger city council from 1965 to 1967.
+On the local level he was a member of the municipal council of Gjestal Municipality from 1959 to 1961 and a member of the municipal council of Stavanger Municipality from 1965 to 1967.

 Outside politics he worked as a dairy director from 1947 to 1982.